Snapbrillia/quadraticvoting/src/README.md

 - The deadline has not passed,

-- The transaction is signed by the public key hash of the project's wallet,
+- The transaction is signed by the project's owner (i.e. prize recepient),

 - Exactly 1 `S` is being spent from the script, and 1 is being sent back to the the script address (from this point forward, we'll refer to this condition